jeremiah-c-leary/vhdl-style-guide/README.rst

 * Updated multiline alignment rules
 * Tool integration updates
 * Additional rules

+Review release notes for full details.

+When upgrading to 3.0.0, keep this in mind:

+  * Review the configuring section for new options
+  * Run against a small subset of your code base first to check for differences

 NOTE:  Any rules written for pre 3.0.0 will need to be updated for the new parser.
 If you have any custom rules, I can work with you to upgrade them.